Why David Ogilvy’s Advertising Bible Is Getting A Modern Update

 “The world has changed dramatically, particularly in the last 15 years, and in a sense, some of the things David Ogilvy stood for came under slight attack,” says Young.
 “Not in a malicious way, but in a way that put his view of advertising on the defensive.
 That attack came from people who were strong partisans of digital, and some of it was justified and some wasn’t.
 The part that wasn’t was really to do with the view that digital replaces everything.”

-For Young, part of the goal for the book is to put the principles of Ogilvy’s approach into the context of today’s industry.
-“Just as David’s original book had a rather holistic view of communications, the idea behind this is to take that latter day holistic view and put digital in a context,” says Young.
+For Young, part of the goal of the book is to put the principles of Ogilvy’s approach into the context of today’s industry.
+“Just as David’s original book had a rather holistic view of communications, the idea behind this is to take that latter-day holistic view and put digital in a context,” says Young.

 Ogilvy’s original book was written as a reaction to what he felt was a disturbing trend in the business at that time of putting technique above the idea.
 And Young sees that as still one of advertisers’ biggest challenges.
 “If you’re not careful, digital can be seen as a discipline, a storehouse of techniques and interesting things to do, but you can become so interested in the content that you can forget why you’re really doing it,” he says.
 “And unless there’s an idea that can somehow make sense of all those component parts, you’ll end up creating something that isn’t very interesting for the audience.”

 The new book, in design and content, is very much a textbook.
-And while many point to something like Oreo’s “Dunk in the Dark” Super Bowl tweet as a classic piece of social advertising, Young prefers to focus on lesser known examples.
+And while many point to something like Oreo’s “Dunk in the Dark” Super Bowl tweet as a classic piece of social advertising, Young prefers to focus on lesser-known examples.
 He cites Nescafe and how it’s overall digital and social strategy has helped it grow audience engagement consistently over the last couple of years.
 “To me, that’s more interesting than the Oreo tweet because it’s huge and scalable,” says Young.
 “It’s about distinguishing between what’s interesting and innovative, and what’s really scalable and useful in the longer term.
 That’s the non-sexy bit, the ant’s work, the hard work.”